TSavo/AutoMarket/docs/services/chatterbox-tts.md

 ## 🎯 Overview

 The ChatterboxTTSDockerService provides high-quality text-to-speech conversion using the Chatterbox TTS engine with CUDA acceleration.
-It implements both the MediaTransformer and LocalServiceManager interfaces for seamless integration and Docker self-management.
+It implements both the MediaTransformer and LocalServiceManager interfaces for seamless integration within the Prizm SDK ecosystem and Docker self-management.

 ## 🚀 Key Features